CodeCloudMe/mesh/README.md

 		- `firefox/`
 		- `safari/`

-After you're done initializing your project, you can go ahead any build it:
+After you're done initializing your project, you can go ahead and build it:

 	latte build [path to project] [output directory=release]